FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 # JSON Web Tokens (JWT)

-Like many technologies we've used in the course so far JWT is a specification, and it's up to the develop how closely their implementation will follow the spec.
+Like many technologies we've used in the course so far JWT is a specification, and it's up to the developer how closely their implementation will follow the spec.

 The Web Token system we're going to create is a very minimal implementation of the overall JWT spec.